 When I do these 3 things, I find myself rising to the occasion instead of caving under the pressures of life.

-As we stand at the brink of 2018 let’s cultivate life-giving relationships, schedule in rest, and create space for recreation.
-Let’s make 2018 a year of peace and strength.
+As we stand at the brink of the new year, let’s cultivate life-giving relationships, schedule in rest, and create space for recreation.
+Let’s make this a year of peace and strength.
 This new year is still full of hope and possibility, so press the reset button and make it the best year yet!

 Don’t miss our recent podcast: Don’t Start the New Year Stuck in a Rut – 021!